Waiting in Hope

 Since our earliest days as a church, we prayed for an opportunity to purchase a permanent home, in the heart of our city.
 A place in which we could worship God, proclaim the gospel, make disciples, train leaders, build meaningful relationships, plant churches, and love our city to life.

 By God’s grace, in December 2020, the Lord made that a reality and opened up the door for us to purchase a new home on the corner of 1st Ave and Broad St, in the heart of Belltown!
-Additionally, this past year, we were able to raise another $1.5M towards our Onward campaign, and we are praising and thanking the Lord for his ongoing faithfulness to us!
+Over the course of the last 4 years, we have been able to raise over $5M towards the renovation, and by God’s grace, we’re now only weeks away from occupying it!

 Taking the Gospel To the Nations